 London Southend Airport Contact

-This was going to be the first in a series of blog posts about accessibility in Southend but then lockdown happened, but it is merely delayed and I will be continuing it when life returns to normal!
+This was going to be the first in a series of blog posts about accessibility in Southend, I had already lined up meetings, but then lockdown happened, however it is merely delayed and I will be continuing it when life returns to normal!